minuteman1911/atitya/index.md

   ### 1. Node
    A Node is nothing but the smallest unit which can be 'processed' by a worker.
 Basicaly it is the counterpart of a neuron.
 Only neurons can be nodes, unlike in some other projects where a probing device (which lets you measure the activity of a neuron) can also be a Node.
 A larger unit processed by a worker is a Job.
   ### 2. Ensemble
    An ensemble is a large group of nodes which can be processed atomically.
-By definition, an Ensemble means an aggregation or a group of many things.
-It is equivalent to 'a collection of multiple cliques of neurons'.
+By definition, an 'ensemble' is an aggregation or a group of many things.
+Here, it is equivalent to 'a collection of multiple cliques of neurons'.
 Multiple workers process an Ensemble.
   ### 3. Network
    It can be defined as the computation graph, the order to follow while evaluating the Ensembles.
 Kobe first converts any given directed graph into a Directed Acyclic Graph; it removes any cycles if present.
 Then, it evaluates each Ensemble according to the graph.

   The workers in Kobe are general purpose.
 They do not hold an awful lot of neurons in memory at any given time.
 Instead, they **load** the whole neuron, process it, and update its parameters if it fires.
 The operations in Kobe are atomic and computation progresses layer-by-layer.
 In effect, all the workers can work on only one layer at any point in time.
-In case of recurrent loops, there is a delay of one iteration for simulating the state after the feedback.
+In case of feedback loops, there is a delay of one whole iteration for simulating the recurrent state.

   Each device can run only one worker.
-The worker is a multithreaded program, which spawns multiple processes which process the Nodes.
-The child processes of the worker talk only to the main process, the main process has a cache which
+The worker spawns multiple processes which process the Nodes.
+The child processes of the worker talk only to the main process, the main process has an LRU ( least recently used ) cache which syncs with the global database ( Redis ) every time a node is processed.
+The LRU cache can hold only a handful of neurons at a time.

 # The Kobe runtime
-  The Kobe runtime is
+  The Kobe runtime is the code which gets executed on the remote devices i.e. the workers.
+The evaluation of Node and online training happens here.
+This is the place where the algorithm for the smallest time step of the simulation is defined.

 # Atomic operations
+  While computing a recurrent graph or a network, the hurdle is in determining the order in which each vertex in the graph or each node in the network are evaluated.
+As the ouput of the nodes is dependent on other nodes, changing the order changes the output.
+In Kobe, the Nodes are evaluated layer-by-layer.
+But within a single layer, what decides the order in which the Nodes are evaluated?
+There are two ways in which this can be done:
+  1. Asynchronously - Maintain a predetermined order ( could be based on propagation delays, such that the one with the least delay is evaluated first ) or evaluate all units at random.
+  2. Synchronously - Hold all the outputs of the nodes in that layer, and update them only when the whole layer is processed.

+  It is not known which approach would work and which wouldn't.
+We have to try both.
+Currently, neither is implemented in Kobe.
+What is done is, the Nodes are evaluated according to a fixed order, of their position in the array.
+Approach #1 is in the roadmap of development.
+Approach #2 doesn't seem to be practical.

+# Control flow

 # The model of the cortex